Accelerator-driven Nuclear Energy

 The core of such an ADS is mainly thorium, located near the bottom of a 25 metre high tank.
 It is filled with some 8000 tonnes of molten lead or lead-bismuth at high temperature – the primary coolant, which circulates by convection around the core.
 Outside the main tank is an air gap to remove heat if needed.
 The accelerator supplies a beam of high-energy protons down a beam pipe to the spallation target inside the core, and the neutrons produced enter the fuel and transmute the thorium into protactinium, which soon decays to U-233 which is fissile.
 The neutrons also cause fission in uranium, plutonium and possibly transuranics present, releasing energy.
 A 10 MW proton beam might thus produce 1500 MW of heat (and thus 600 MWe of electricity, some 30 MWe of which drives the accelerator).
 With a different, more subcritical, core a 25 MW proton beam would be required for the same result.
 Today's accelerators are capable of only 1 MW beams.

 There have been several proposals to develop a prototype reactor of this kind, sometimes popularly called an energy amplifier.
-India is already running a very small research reactor – Kamini – on U-233 fuel bred from thorium which has been irradiated in another reactor.
+India is already running a very small research reactor – Kamini – on U-233 fuel bred and extracted from thorium which has been irradiated in another reactor.
 When this started in 1996 it was hailed as a first step towards the thorium cycle there, utilizing 'near breeder' reactors.
 The Power Reactor Thoria Reprocessing Facility (PRTRF) was under construction at the Bhabha Atomic Research Centre (BARC) at Trombay in 2013, and is designed to cope with high gamma levels from U-232.

 A UK-Swiss proposal for an accelerator-driven thorium reactor (ADTR) has gone to feasibility study stage, for a 600 MWe lead-cooled fast reactor.
 This envisages a ten-year self-sustained thorium fuel cycle, using plutonium as a fission starter.
 Molten lead is both the spallation target and the coolant.
 In contrast to other designs with neutron multiplication coefficients of 0.95 - 0.98 and requiring more powerful accelerators, this ADTR has a coefficient of 0.995 and requires only a 3-4 MW accelerator, with fast-acting shutdown rods, control rods, and precise measurement of neutron flux.